LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2-CustomChatbot.md

 ### Greeting

-The initial greeting comes from the topic: conversation start.
-You can edit it in the conversation flow.
+The initial greeting comes from the topic: "conversation start".
+You can edit it in "conversation flow".

 ### Authentication

+Click on the "Settings" button, "Security", "Authentication".
 These are the options

-- None
+- No authentication: *This is the reccomended option for our class assignment.*

-- Teams
+- Authenticate with Microsoft

-  If you want to use OneDrive as a knowledge source, you have to use Microsoft Entra ID,
-  But, then you won't be able to publish to a web site!
+  If you want to use OneDrive as a knowledge source, you have to use this option, which uses *Microsoft Entra ID*[^1],  but, then you won't be able to publish to a web site!

-- Manual
+- Authenticate manually

 ### Knowledge Sources

-The sources that are <u>not</u> enterprise data source are:
+Click on the  "Add Knowledge" button, there will be two options, choose "Featured".
+The sources shown here are sources that don *not* require a special *enterprise data connection*:

 - Public web sites (must be indexed by Bing)
+  - You can see if the site you want to use is indexed by Bing by using the `site:` search operator.
+For example, in the Bing search bar type:
+     `site:yourdomain.com`
+    This will show all the pages from your site that have been indexed.
 - Files
 - OneDrive folders&mdash;Requires Microsoft Entra ID (Teams and Office 365)